BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 Allows you to set the heat pump configuration for fixed and weather compensated flow temperatures, with the option to select which is active.

-> [!WARNING]
+!!! warning
-> Changing this configuration without a good understanding of heat loss and emitter output can cause cycling, defrosting, or incorrect heat delivery.
+    Changing this configuration without a good understanding of heat loss and emitter output can cause cycling, defrosting, or incorrect heat delivery.

 | Attribute                | Optional | Description                                                                                                           |
 | ------------------------ | -------- | --------------------------------------------------------------------------------------------------------------------- |